oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/01-intro/datamesh1introv2.md

 ## Objective of this lab

-This Lab will walk you through the steps to set up a Data Mesh to organize your data flows between classic Monolith applications, typically using a relational database schema, and various other applications, for example microservices that run in a different location and store their data in different ways, for example as JSON text.
+This Lab will walk you through the steps to set up a Data Mesh to organize your data flows between classic Monolith applications, typically using a relational database schema, and various other applications, for example microservices that run in a different location and store their data in different ways, for example as JSON document.

 ### What will we do in this lab?

 In this lab we will walk you through the following steps :

-- Set up two Autonomous Databases and a database schema for each: one representing the monolith application, and one representing the Domain DWH exposing some data of the domain to external applications through ORDS
+- Set up two Autonomous Databases and a database schema for each: one representing the monolith application, and one representing the Domain DWH exposing some data of the domain to external applications through ORDS (Oracle Rest Data Services)
 - Set up the GoldenGate Data Integration environment by creating an instance of the OCI GoldenGate cloud service
 - Configure the data flows in the GoldenGate environment: set up an Extractor and a Replicat.
 - Observe the resulting data flows in the various applications and data sources